evkx/evkx.github.io/content/models/cupra/born/BORN_58/rangeandconsumption.md

 ---
 title: CUPRA BORN 58 range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for CUPRA BORN 58.
+description: "Here you find all details about range and consumption for CUPRA BORN 58."
 weight: 9
 hidden: true
 ---